bukizzz/Ollama-Clip-Anything/README.md

 clipgen_env\Scripts\activate     # Windows
 ```

-#### 3. Install FFmpeg
+#### 3. Install FFmpeg and Configure Path

+FFmpeg is required for video processing.
+You can download it from [ffmpeg.org](https://ffmpeg.org/).

 **Windows:**
-- Download from ffmpeg.org
+- Download the FFmpeg build.
-- Extract and add bin folder to system PATH
+- Extract the archive and add the `bin` folder to your system's PATH environment variable.
+- Alternatively, you can specify the full path to `ffmpeg.exe` in `core/config.py` (e.g., `FFMPEG_PATH = "C:/ffmpeg/bin/ffmpeg.exe"`).

 **macOS:**
 ```bash
 brew install ffmpeg
 ```
+- If `ffmpeg` is not in your system's PATH, you can specify its full path in `core/config.py` (e.g., `FFMPEG_PATH = "/usr/local/bin/ffmpeg"`).

 **Linux:**
 ```bash
 sudo apt install ffmpeg
 ```
+- If `ffmpeg` is not in your system's PATH, you can specify its full path in `core/config.py` (e.g., `FFMPEG_PATH = "/usr/bin/ffmpeg"`).

 #### 4. Install Requirements